 It’s not only about training when it comes to onboarding.
 While the recruit must be familiar with the task they will be doing, they must also be familiar with the company: its history, what makes it tick, its achievements, and disappointments.

-Make sure you schedule enough time to discuss your company’s culture in depth.
+Schedule enough time to discuss your company’s culture in depth.
 To be more inclusive, bring in people from high management.

 - Allow them time to adjust.

 Again, just because you’ve recruited a manager doesn’t imply they can immediately begin working on large projects.
-Remember that managers are also workers, and it takes time for them to become familiar with your company’s operations, procedures, and products.
+Remember that managers are also workers, and it takes time to become familiar with your company’s operations, procedures, and products.

 To begin, ease them into their everyday activities.
 Then, as they grow more accustomed to their routine, they will be ready to take on more significant assignments.

 - Spend some time discussing the company’s culture and policies.

 People work for a living.
 They also contribute to the culture of a company.
 Your new manager is sure to have inquiries about remote working regulations, social gatherings, significant business events, business tips, and other topics, just as they are likely to have queries about salary.

 Ensure that your new leaders are well-versed in the company’s culture and relevant policies.
 You can guarantee that everyone is on the same page immediately.

 Working as a manager may be isolating.
 Some employees have a hard time getting along with upper management, no matter how polite they are.